Receive our latest arrivals of Champagne Appellation directly in your inbox!

 × Aging on lees: Champagne ages in bottles on lees (dead yeast from the second fermentation) for a minimum of 15 months for non-vintage and 3 years for vintage.

 × Dosage: to balance the natural acidity of Champagne, dosage liqueur or shipping liqueur composed of old wine and cane sugar is added.
-The type of Champagne is determined by the amount of sugar: Extra brut (less than 6g of sugar/L), brut, extra dry, sec, demi-sec, doux (up to 100g of sugar/L).
+The type of Champagne is determined by the amount of sugar: Extra brut (less than 6g sugar/L), brut, extra dry, sec, demi-sec, doux (up to 100g sugar/L).

-Through a method perfected over centuries and enterprising trade, the wine of Kings has become the symbol of luxury and special occasions.
+Through a method perfected over centuries and enterprising trade, the wine of kings has become the symbol of luxury and special occasions.
 It is a refined, complex, and subtle wine.

 The Champagne appellation has produced exceptional vintages combining finesse, tension, maturity, and aging potential such as: 1928, 1929, 1934, 1937, 1943, 1945, 1947, 1949, 1952, 1953, 1955, 1959, 1962, 1964, 1966, 1970, 1975, 1985, 1989, 1990, 1996, 2002, 2004, 2005, 2008.